-Once the cauliflower is cooled, it is then wrapped up in a clean dish towel and now it’s time for your muscles.
+Once the cauliflower is cooled, it is then wrapped up in a clean dish towel and now it’s time to use your muscles.
 You need to squeeze out as much of the liquid as possible.
 If you don’t get at least 1/3 cup, keep wringing, you know you can do it, it’s worth it and there’s always the calorie burning benefit.
 The more moisture you can remove, the better the crust will be.

 I made one with goat cheese and one without and really did prefer the one with.
 You don’t taste the tang from the cheese, it just gives the crust great texture.
+Parmesan cheese is also a delicious option.
 The key to the crust is the egg, just like most recipes, it’s needed to bind the crust and hold it together.

 At this point you’re almost ready for the toppings, but first the crust must baked in the oven so it will be sturdy enough to hold the toppings.
 For this recipe I chose to make a tomato basil pizza because the vine on tomatoes looked so good in the supermarket.

-- 1 medium cauliflower cut into small florets
+- 1 medium cauliflower, cut into small florets

-- 1 large egg lightly beaten
+- 1 large egg, lightly beaten

 - 1/4 teaspoon salt